Kadecahe/snapshot/README.md

   parameter in `package.json`):

 ```
-export MY_APP_NAME=boilermaker
+export MY_APP_NAME=snapshot
 createdb $MY_APP_NAME
 createdb $MY_APP_NAME-test
 ```

-* By default, running `npm test` will use `boilermaker-test`, while regular development uses `boilermaker`
+* By default, running `npm test` will use `snapshot-test`, while regular development uses `snapshot`

 * Create a file called `secrets.js` in the project root
   * This file is listed in `.gitignore`, and will _only_ be required in your _development_ environment
-  * Its purpose is to attach the secret environment variables that you will use while developing
+  * Its purpose is to attach the secret environment variables that you will use while developing for O-Auth purposes
   * However, it's **very** important that you **not** push it to Github!
-Otherwise, _prying eyes_ will find your secret API keys!
   * It might look like this:

 ```